 Some dealerships offer Certified Pre-Owned (CPO) vehicles.
 While that may set your mind at ease, here are some things you should consider when shopping for a CPO vehicle.
-You want to make sure that a used car is in good condition before you buy it.

 What is a Certified Pre-Owned vehicle?

 A Certified Pre-Owned vehicle is a used vehicle with a certification that shows it’s been thoroughly checked and vetted before it was put on sale.
 CPO vehicles are often sold with an extended warranty, and may even come with other incentives.

 These incentives can include free loaners if your CPO vehicle needs repairs or a discounted finance percentage on your auto loan.
 It may even come with roadside assistance and many other perks associated with buying a new vehicle.

 Certified Pre-Owned vehicles are often handpicked by the dealership.
 They tend to have lower mileage than their counterparts and are often in mint, or nearly mint, condition.

 A Certified Pre-Owned label speaks to reliability.
 It helps to take the anxiety out of buying a used vehicle that you don't know the history of.
 It’s easy to assume that these cars are better than regular used cars, but that’s not always the case.

 A Certified Pre-Owned vehicle isn't always better

 Consumer Reportssays you should be skeptical about Certified Pre-Owned vehicles.
 As good as multi-point inspections and extended warranties sound, they may not be worth the extra money.
 A CPO vehicle can cost thousands of dollars more than the regular used car model.